 Actually, we don’t want that.
 But many times, we are inextricably trapped.
 What on earth is the matter?
 I read these words of God: “You always worry that others will stand out more than you, that others will become greater than you.
 Is this not being jealous of worth and ability?… as soon as it involves position, face, or reputation, everyone’s heart leaps in anticipation, and you always want to stand out, to become a big shot, to be a star, to be famous, to be glorified. … When you see someone stand out, you are jealous, feel hatred, complain, and feel it is unfair.
 ‘Why can’t I stand out?
 Why is it never me?
 Why is it always he who gets to stand out and it’s never my turn?’
 There is some resentment.
-You try to repress the resentment, but you can’t, so you.
+You try to repress the resentment, but you can’t, so you pray.
 After praying, you feel better for a little while, but later when you encounter the matter again you cannot overcome it.
 Is this not a case of immature stature?
 Is not a person’s falling into these conditions a trap?
 This is the bondage of a satanically corrupted nature.”

-From, we can understand the reason why we always have hatred and jealousy is that our minds are controlled by the Satan’s various poisons.
+From God’s words, we can understand the reason why we always have hatred and jealousy is that our minds are controlled by the Satan’s various poisons.
 Once it involves our face and status, the hatred and jealousy will occupy our hearts.
 To save our face and protect our positions, we’ll adopt certain methods to hurt others.
 Then, how can we put aside our hatred and jealousy?
-The Lord said: “love your neighbor as yourself” (Mat 22:39).
+The Lord: “love your neighbor as yourself” (Mat 22:39).
 The Lord’s word shows us the way.
 To put them aside, we should have true love, tolerance and forgiveness for others.
 No matter how excellent others are, we should treat them all properly with love, and draw on their strengths to advance us.
 Only in this way, can we be approved by the Lord.

 If you have other understanding or new light about this video, you’re welcome to have a chat with us via the online chat window at the bottom of the website or send an email to [email protected].
 We Look forward to sharing with more brothers and sisters about your enlightenment from God and growing together in Christ.